-Students who (1) are fully admitted, (2) need a student visa to enter the U.S. to study at Norwich (except Canadian citizens), and (3) have documented their ability to finance their education will receive a Certificate of Visa Eligibility, Form I-20.
+Students who (1) are fully admitted, (2) need a student visa to enter the United States to study at Norwich (except Canadian citizens), and (3) have documented their ability to finance their education will receive a Certificate of Visa Eligibility, Form I-20.
 This document certifies eligibility for an F-1 visa.
-You must apply for the F-1 visa at a U.S. consulate abroad, and must show Form I-20 to the immigration inspector when you enter the US.
+You must apply for the F-1 visa at a U.S. Consulate abroad, and must show Form I-20 to the immigration inspector when you enter the United States.
 The I-20 is processed and issued through SEVIS (the Student and Exchange Visitor Information System).

-The initial I-20 that you used to enter the U.S. and which was stamped by the Department of Homeland Security is an important immigration document.
+The initial I-20 that you used to enter the United States and which was stamped by the Department of Homeland Security is an important immigration document.
 Copy all pages, and keep them with your records.
 If you lose your I-20, alert the Norwich University’s International Center.

 The Certificate of Eligibility for Nonimmigrant J-1 Exchange Visitor Status is the Form DS-2019.
-This document is issued by the program sponsor (the university, government agency, or other organization sponsoring the visit) through the Student and Exchange Visitor Information System (SEVIS) for presentation at a U.S. consulate abroad to apply for a J-1 Exchange Visitor visa.
-It must also be presented to an immigration inspector upon entry into the US.
+This document is issued by the program sponsor (the university, government agency, or other organization sponsoring the visit) through the Student and Exchange Visitor Information System (SEVIS) for presentation at a U.S. Consulate abroad to apply for a J-1 Exchange Visitor visa.
+It must also be presented to an immigration inspector upon entry into the United States.
 You must keep all DS-2019s issued to you.

 The initial DS-2019 that you use when you enter the country and stamped by the Department of Homeland Security is an important immigration document.
 Copy both sides to keep with your records.
 If you lose your DS-2019, alert the Norwich University International Center.